-This Chicken Cacciatore is a simple Italian one pot meal with chicken, mushrooms, peppers, onion, and olives, braised in a tomato and wine sauce.
+This Chicken Cacciatore recipe is an easy Italian one pot meal with chicken thighs, mushrooms, peppers, onion, and olives, braised in a tomato and wine sauce.
 Cooked in a skillet on the stovetop, it’s great paired with rice or pasta, or keep it low carb and eat it on it’s own!

 Chicken Cacciatore has pretty much been around forever.
 And there’s also about a gazillion adaptations of it.
 So much so, that there’s barely any commonality to them, other than they all have braised chicken, and usually include peppers, onions, and tomatoes.
 At least in the United States, anyway.
 This doesn’t necessarily hold true in Italy.